 Solicitors with experience in corporate compliance can be invaluable in helping you to navigate the complexities of statutory registers.
-If you are found to be operating a business that does not have one in place, or if your registers are not accurate and comprehensive, you could be liable for a fine of up to £5,000.
+If you are found to be operating a business that does not have one in place, or if your registers are not accurate and comprehensive, you could be liable for an unlimited fine, determined by the court.

-As such, it is advisable to keep digital and physical copies of your corporate compliance documents, with numerous back-up copies on file.
+As such, it is advisable to keep digital and physical copies of your corporate compliance documents, with more than one back-up copy.

 What is the cost of corporate compliance?